ScriptingBytes/gagrestocker/README.md

 There is some more changable settings under the 'config.json' file to where you can either change the port, disable the dashboard and some IP whitelisting settings.

-After changing all the necessary things in the repo to start the webhook process run the 'startbot.bat' file.
+After changing all the necessary things in the repo to start the webhook process run the 'start.bat' file.

 ---